rokkro/tmat/README.md

 3. When a collection is marked as temporary, a single document is created with the value `"temp" : True`.
       This makes it easier to delete a group of collections later using the "Manage Collections" menu later.
 4. MongoDB must be running to use most of the functions of this program.
+5. Do not modify, delete, or insert into the `local` or `admin` collections.

   #### Tweet Streaming:
  1. Tweepy is used as the Python module to interface with the Twitter API.